ganar-gan-ar/helm-charts/helm-chart-sources/odoo/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

-Ganar Ganar will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.
+Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ### Change Odoo version

-To modify the Odoo version used in this chart you can specify a [valid image tag](https://hub.docker.com/repository/docker/ganarganar/odoo-02-odoo/tags/) using the `image.tag` parameter.
+To modify the Odoo version used in this chart you can specify a [valid image tag](https://hub.docker.com/repository/docker/ganarganar/odoo-02-odoo/tags) using the `image.tag` parameter.
 For example, `image.tag=X.Y.Z`.
 This approach is also applicable to other images like exporters.

 ### Using an external database

-Mostly you may want to have Odoo connect to an external database rather than installing one inside your cluster, e.g. to use a managed database service, or use a single database server for all your applications.
+Sometimes you may want to have Odoo connect to an external database rather than installing one inside your cluster, e.g. to use a managed database service, or use a single database server for all your applications.
 To do this, the chart allows you to specify credentials for an external database under the [`externalDatabase` parameter](#parameters).
 You should also disable the PostgreSQL installation with the `postgresql.enabled` option.
 For example using the following parameters:

 ```console
 postgresql.enabled=false